flowtoolz/GetLaid/README.md

 item >> 100         // same
 ```

 You can modify the constant size target like any other target, for one or both dimensions.
 Unfortunately, as long as we use the `>>` operator, Swift needs the explicit target type as context.
-There are workarounds, a native one and a prettier one:
+There are two workarounds, a more native one and a prettier one:

 ```swift
 item >> .size(100).max                 // WON'T COMPILE❗